Paytakaran: History

 The region was known to Greco-Roman authors as Caspiane, which was once home to a people called the Caspians.
 Caspiane was contested between the regional powers.
 Strabo, writing c.
 20 AD, mentions Caspiane among the lands conquered by King Artaxias I of Armenia from the Medes in the 2nd century BC, but adds that this land belonged to "the country of the Albanians" in his time.
 Armenia had lost the territory to Caucasian Albania in about 59 BC, when Pompey rearranged the political geography of the region after defeating Tigranes the Great.
+Albanian control seems not to have lasted long, as Pliny the Elder (died 79 AD) indicates that the Caspians were located in Media.
 The region was again conquered by the Armenians at some point, most likely during the reign of Vologases I of Armenia.

 Armenian control over Paytakaran most likely vacillated during the rule of the Artaxiad and Arsacid dynasties.
 It occupied a strategic position due to its proximity to the Caspian Gates, and nomadic peoples frequently crossed through the region to raid central Armenia and Adurbadagan.
 Although the documents known as the Zoranamak (Military Register) and Gahnamak (Throne-List) mention a prince of Kaspkʻ who provided a force of 3000 men to the Armenian army and occupied the tenth seat at the royal table, this is considered spurious by Cyril Toumanoff and Robert Hewsen.
 None of the classical historians mention any princely house of Caspiane, and the region appears to have been a royal domain under Armenian rule.
 The provincial centre Paytakaran was likely a royal city and served as a royal dungeon under the Arsacids; 438 pre-Christian priests are said to have been imprisoned there by the lord of Angeghtun following the Christianization of Armenia.

 Paytarakan is said to have been conquered in the early 330s by the Arsacid noble Sanatruk/Sanesan, who made its chief city his temporary capital and attempted to usurp the Armenian throne.
-The classical Armenian historian Faustus of Byzantium names Paytakaran among the provinces that rebelled against King Arsaces II in the 360s.
+According to Hewsen, the Arsacid kings of Caucasian Albania "apparently continue to rule from [the city of] Pʻaytakaran as Persian vassals" after a Persian marzban (governor general) was appointed to oversee Albania from the capital of Kapalak.
+The Armenian history Buzandaran Patmutʻiwnkʻ names Paytakaran among the provinces that rebelled against King Arshak II in the 360s.
 This rebellion was suppressed by sparapet Mushegh Mamikonian in the late 360s during the reign of Pap.
 Faustus writes that Mushegh sacked the city of Paytakaran, killing many of its inhabitants and taking tribute and hostages.
-After the partition of Armenia in 387, the province remained a part of eastern Armenia until the dissolution of the Arsacid Kingdom of Armenia in 428, when it was ceded to Adurbadagan.
+According to Harutyunyan, after the partition of Armenia in 387 the province remained a part of eastern Armenia until the dissolution of the Arsacid kingdom of Armenia in 428, when it was ceded to Adurbadagan.
+Hewsen, on the other hand, writes that the cession occurred in 387.